rd4com/mojo-learning/tutorials/simd-is-a-type-with-methods-and-operators.md

 `SIMD` is easy and it has many more `methods`.

-Many people do `AI` with because it is realy fast,
+Many people do `AI` with because it is really fast,

 but it is good for making music too !